E-commerce

 • Where to go deeper: rate definitions (e-commerce conversion definitions guide), funnel (conversion funnel).

-• Reading plan: measurement, product pages, funnel, performance, mobile, proof, tests, prioritization, Qstomy, pitfalls, summary.
+• Reading plan: measurement, product pages, checkout flow, performance, mobile, proof, testing, prioritization, Qstomy, pitfalls, summary.

-In practical terms, block out one hour for a workshop: status of measurements, three qualitative frictions from the month, completed tests and learnings, decision on the next two workstreams.
+Concretely, block out one hour for a workshop: measurement status, three qualitative friction points from the month, completed tests and learnings, decision on the next two projects.
 Without this rhythm, optimization becomes a series of decorative tasks.

 Summary